 Employed or pursuing graduate school within six months of graduation

-Satisfaction data is collected through the use of student surveys.
-In May of 2017 the Office of Assessment sent a survey to all current freshmen, sophomores and juniors to collect indirect data on student satisfaction.
+Satisfaction data is collected through the use of surveys.
+In April of 2019 the Office of Assessment sent a survey to all current freshmen, sophomores and juniors to collect indirect data on student satisfaction.
 The survey consisted of Likert scale, multiple choice, and matrix style questions that detailed students’ experience with LCAD services.
 The survey was created with input from the Assessment Committee.
-The overall response rate was 35.60% (N=183) of 514 students surveyed.
-The following shows the results of students’ satisfaction with LCAD.
+The overall response rate was 36% (N=217) of 604 students surveyed.

 BFA - Illustration in Entertainment Design